This post may contain paid links to my personal recommendations that help to support the site!

 VBA is a language used mainly in Microsoft Office applications, such as Word and Excel.
 It stands for Visual Basic for Applications and is an implementation of Visual Basic from Microsoft.

 VBA is designed to simplify complex tasks by allowing users to create simple macros or scripts that can be used repeatedly.
-This makes it ideal for automating repetitive tasks or streamlining complicated processes within Excel.
+The VBA language is typically used to interact with the Excel Object Model, which can be used for automating repetitive tasks or streamlining complicated processes within Excel.

 The Pros of Using VBA